dm-rzn/dronetag-task/README.md

 # dronetag-assignment

 ## How to run
+1.  copy and rename `.env.example` as `.env` (and change values as desired)
-1. `docker compose -f docker-compose.local.yml build`
+2. `docker compose -f docker-compose.local.yml build`
-2. `docker compose -f docker-compose.local.yml up -d`
+3. `docker compose -f docker-compose.local.yml up -d`

 User `admin` with password `admin` is automatically created.